niteshkumarm287/devops-1.1/ci-python-app/README.md

 ## Overview

 This repository contains a FastAPI-based application showcasing a modern login page.
-The project integrates with Docker, a CI/CD pipeline using GitHub Actions (GHA), and Google Cloud Artifact Registry (GCR) for seamless deployment.
+The project integrates with Docker, a CI pipeline using GitHub Actions (GHA), and Google Cloud Artifact Registry (GCR) for seamless deployment.

 ---